 They aren’t an enquiry hotline or a chatbot.
 They might not be able to tell you the visa requirements at the drop of a hat – but they can tell you what it’s like to be a South American student studying in New York, or where the best place to eat is near the dorm rooms.
 Or a top tip for getting free pizza during orientation.

-We work with over 400 ambassador programs at colleges and universities around the world – and we’ve learned a lot.
+While it may seem overwhelming to develop a student ambassador program, Unibuddy is here to help!
+We have worked with over 400 ambassador programs at colleges and universities around the world – and we’ve learned a lot.
 For example, we know that the average ambassador program consists of 81 student ambassadors, and at an average university 70% of student ambassadors will be undergraduate.
 78% of schools recruit their student ambassadors to work both in-person and digitally – while 22% recruit digital ambassadors only.

 We’ve taken all those lessons about what works, and compiled them into our brand new guide: Getting Started with Ambassadors.
-Whether you’re putting together your first ambassador team, or just want some ideas to make your existing program more successful – the guide is packed full of ideas.
+Whether you’re putting together your first ambassador team, or just want some ideas to make your existing program more successful – here are some of the ideas that we have found to be the most successful.

 Do you know what you’re looking for when it comes to the perfect student ambassador?